badri-2004/DA5401-Assignment_7/README.md

 ---

 ## 🛠️ Requirements
 **This notebook uses ucml library to get the dataset.
-The pip command to download that library is given in the notebook itself.**
+The pip command to download that library is given in the notebook itself.**\n
-Install dependencies using:
+Install dependencies other using:

 ```bash
 pip install -r requirements.txt